MdSaifAli063/About-Me-Card-React/README.md

 - Open a PR with screenshots or GIFs of updates

-## License
+## 🪪 License

-MIT License.
-See LICENSE for details.
+MIT License — see LICENSE for details.

 ## Credits